 Effects of cyber extortion

-If customers can't access their preferred websites, they'll likely move on to other companies that offer the same or similar products or services.
+Companies victimized by cyber extortion schemes suffer the effects of data breaches and loss of sensitive information.
+These can include damage to their reputation, lost customers and lost revenue.
+For example, if customers can't access their preferred websites, they'll likely move on to other companies that offer the same or similar products or services.
 In addition, hackers will use the threat of making a victim's trade secrets or intellectual property public or selling it to rival companies.
-That tactic is great motivation for a victim company to pay ransom.
+That tactic is great motivation for a victim company to pay the ransom.

-Cyberextortionists are constantly searching for new vulnerabilities to exploit and new ways to threaten victims.
+Cyber extortionists are constantly searching for new vulnerabilities to exploit and new ways to threaten victims.
 Consequently, companies must be vigilant in their efforts to combat these exploits.